Home Blog Countertops ▾ Cabinets ▾ Free Consult

 What is the realistic timeline, and what could extend it?

 Custom cabinets in Palm Beach County currently have 10โ€“14 week lead times.
 A realistic full kitchen remodel is 12โ€“18 weeks from contract to completion.
 Anyone promising 6 weeks is using stock cabinets or not telling the full story.
+Ask what items drive the critical path, and what happens to the timeline if, say, the countertop slab is back-ordered.

 Florida law protects you here